RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 If you subscribed to Redis Enterprise Cloud using GCP Marketplace, you can manage your team from the **IAM section** of the GCP console.
-To grant Redis Cloud access to a GCP user, select the **Add** button to add a member, insert the email address, and assign one of these roles to the user:
+To grant Redis Cloud access to a GCP user, select the **Add** button to add a member, insert the email address, and then assign one of the following roles to the user:

  serviceusage.serviceUsageViewer & redisenterprisecloud.viewer - these roles should be assigned to member designated as viewer serviceusage.serviceUsageViewer & redisenterprisecloud.admin -  these roles should be assigned to member designated as owner